RubenPita/4D-car-game/README.md

 # 4D Car Game

-This is from a project I made 6 years ago : https://www.youtube.com/watch?v=8WCwRnCh0zo&lc=UgxIbXtk8FHrrkHjGmp4AaABAg
+This is a project I made 6 years ago : https://www.youtube.com/watch?v=8WCwRnCh0zo&lc=UgxIbXtk8FHrrkHjGmp4AaABAg

 I was pretty new to programming and even newer to electronics so I had to dig a bunch.